-opened only a short time before Cherry's death in 1920.
-If Cherry had been asked to cite his major accomplishment, Cherry Road probably would have been far down his list.
-High on his list undoubtedly would have been his experimentation with the growing of alfalfa.
+Cherry Road opened only a short time before Cherry's death in 1920.
+If Cherry himself had been asked to cite his major accomplishment, Cherry Road would have probably been far down his list.
+High on his list would undoubtedly have been his experimentation with the growing of alfalfa.

-J.M.
-Cherry was a delegate to the Democratic National Convention in Denver in the summer of 1908.
+J. M. Cherry was a delegate to the Democratic National Convention in Denver in the summer of 1908.
 One of the things that impressed him most was seeing large fields of high-grade alfalfa.
 Alfalfa, called by some "green manure," had an almost magical capability of transforming red clay land worn out by cotton and corn into highly productive soil.